Your Marketing Stack Is a System. Are You Treating It Like One?

 Tragedy of the Commons

-- educate (show teams the cross-channel fatigue data),
+- Educate (show teams the cross-channel fatigue data),

-- privatize (assign distinct audience segments; you own this group, you reap what you sow),
+- Privatize (assign distinct audience segments; you own this group, you reap what you sow),

 Escalation